ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, some of these group members can be in multiple groups, all of which are associated with the same Group Manager.
 In this case, these group members may also not have sufficient information to determine which exact group to refer to, when contacting the right Group Manager.
 Hence, these group members need to contact a Group Manager multiple times, i.e., separately for each group they belong to and associated with that Group Manager.

-{{receiving-rekeying-msg}} defines the actions performed by a group member upon receiving the new group keying material. {{missed-rekeying}} discusses how a group member can realize that it has missed one or more rekeying instances, and the actions it is accordingly required to take.
+{{receiving-rekeying-msg}} defines the actions performed by a group member upon receiving the new group keying material. {{missed-rekeying}} discusses how a group member can realize that it has missed one or more rekeying instances, and the actions that it is accordingly required to take.

 ## Sending Rekeying Messages {#sending-rekeying-msg}